ikursaev/sparkland-test/README.md

 ## Features

 - **Real-time Currency Conversion**: Convert between cryptocurrencies using live market rates
+- **Historical Conversions**: Convert using quotes from specific dates with the timestamp parameter
+- **Comprehensive Symbol Coverage**: Automatically fetches and supports ALL active trading pairs from Binance (~2,600 symbols)
-- **WebSocket Integration**: Real-time quote updates from Binance exchange
+- **REST API Integration**: Reliable quote updates using Binance REST API with configurable polling intervals
-- **Historical Data Support**: Optional timestamp parameter for historical conversions
 - **Quote Freshness Validation**: Ensures quotes are not older than 1 minute for live conversions
+- **Timezone-Aware Storage**: All quotes stored in UTC with proper timezone handling
 - **Automatic Data Cleanup**: Removes quotes older than 7 days
 - **Docker Support**: Easy deployment with docker-compose
 - **Comprehensive Testing**: Unit tests and integration tests included